atskae/learning-rust/README.md

 * Printing stuff
     * Add `#[derive(Debug)]` before struct definitions to be able to print them
     * `{:?}` let's us print vectors
+        * Programmer-facing, used for debugging
     * `{:#}` is this pretty print??
+        * Using this with `String` removes the quotations from printed result `"Pika!" vs. pika!`

 * Arrays and Vectors
     * Vectors are *not* mutable by default...